 We have a great spot where we are able to view firework displays for 3 locations and my daughter’s favorite part is sitting on the top of the car to see them.

-July 4th is the perfect time to talk with your kids about some of the things that make our country so special.
+July 4th is a great time to talk with kids about some of the things that make our country so special.

 As a child, you tend to think that everyone in the world lives the way you do – because that’s really all you know when you’re young.
 So it’s important to begin discussions that will help children to appreciate the opportunities they have in America.

 During this week’s linky, we will Discover & Explore Red, White & Blue: Patriotic Activities.

 Kids have a lot of great questions about history and traditions.

 Why do we have fireworks on the 4th?

 Who chose the colors of the American flag?

 All the things that we have learned over the years and should pass on to our children.